 Bus Tours of Nearby Towns

 We did do two tours while in Florence.
-One was a bus tour of the hill towns of Siena, San Gimignano and Pisa and yes, we did the hands holding up the tower picture!
+One was a bus tour of the hill towns of Siena, San Gimignano, and Pisa and yes, we did the hands holding up the tower picture!
 Our bus guide was a British lady telling us about everything in Italy in her British accent.
 We also did a private tour that was also terrific.
-We visited a cheese and an olive oil factoria.
+We visited a cheese and an olive oil factory.
 The tour was very informative and we made a new friend (who we met again by chance on our next trip to Italy) — Annamaria.

 Our last stop was ROME.
 Rome like Florence is not a place to see in a short period of time.
 It is large, beautiful and full of things to see and do.
 Our little B&B was just down the street from the Coliseum.
 Here again, we would turn the corner and there it was, history all over the place.
 We did a tour of the Vatican and it was well worth it.
 Our guide was an art student who opened both of us up to all the things about art that we didn’t listen to in school.
 It was a 3-hour tour that took almost 5-hours and it ended in the Sistine Chapel.
 OMG, it brought us to our knees!
 It has to be the most beautiful sight we have ever seen in our lives.

-Remember one important fact about art in Italy; most of the masterpieces are in the churches where they were meant to be.
+Remember one important fact about art in Italy; most of the masterpieces are in the church where they were meant to be.
 I remember before the trip that Gary said we would be visiting a lot of churches in Italy.
 I told him I didn’t want to be spending a lot of time seeing church after church.
 Boy, am I glad we did!
 We would have missed some of the most stunning art collections to be found anywhere.

 Italy is not just about the famous historical sights.
 The real Italy is the food, wine, scenery and most of all, her people.
 Walk the back streets and say hello to strangers (try it in your best Italian).
 Try foods you’ve never tried before.
 Stop in little shops to browse around.
 You won’t be sorry.
 While I am not Italian (though I’m told I look Italian) I will always think of Italy as my second home.
 Who knows, hopefully someday soon it will become our home.
 We both dream of moving there and becoming real Italians.